 Right now, children ages 12-17 are eligible to receive the COVID-19 vaccine.
 As of August 30, 2021, 63.8% of Utah adults and only 38.1% of Utah children ages 12-17 are fully vaccinated against COVID-19.
 There are no health districts with more than 60% of children ages 12-17 fully vaccinated against COVID-19.
 Four health districts have less than 20% of children vaccinated, with the lowest percentages in TriCounty and Central Utah Health Districts at only 15%.

 Updated school data dashboard

-The Utah Department of Health has added new, school-specific data to the coronavirus.utah.gov/case-counts web page.
+The Utah Department of Health has added new, school-specific data to the coronavirus-stage.at.utah.gov/case-counts web page.

 By clicking on the “Schools” tab users can see school-level case data, case counts by elementary, middle, and high school-aged youth, hospitalizations and vaccinations among school-aged youth, and information on MIS-C cases.

 Hospital and ICU occupancy, specific to COVID-19 patients, has increased dramatically since the beginning of summer.
 The number of currently hospitalized COVID-19 patients has increased by 342% since June 1.
 The number of COVID-19 patients currently being cared for in ICUs has increased by 330% in the same timeframe.